ucdavis/ecs132/Blog.md

 However, there is a trick, which is a mailing tube that we will cover
 soon:  For any random variable X, Var(X) = E(X^2) - (E(X))^2.
 So, in
 our first loop, we can find running totals of both W and W^2, obviating the need for a second loop.
+You are not required to use this trick, but you may do so if you wish.

 **MAKE ABSOLUTELY SURE YOU UNDERSTAND ALL THIS, THE "WHY" OF EVERY STEP RATHER THAN MERELY THE "HOW."**  This is vital to your doing well in the course.  *If you master this--i.e. get to the point at which you can cogently explain it to your classmates-- you will be will on your way to getting an excellent grade in the course.

+Note:  For the exact analysis in this problem, I had intended that you compute only 2 quantities, not 10.
+I've changed the problem to have you compute only the second and third quantities in the list.

 ![alt text](ohnotes.png)